“Dads in the delivery room” has arisen as a topic several times lately and, to my surprising, it has often been by people saying they are against it.

 For all of them, the answer is apparently to go sit with Don Draper in the waiting room.

 Frankly, I think this is mostly baloney.
-I can understand a man needing a while to get his head seeing what his wife goes through, especially if it’s a particularly complicated birth.
+I can understand a man needing a while to get his head straight after seeing what his wife goes through, especially if it’s a particularly complicated birth.
 Some men take what they see harder than others.
 It’s beautiful, but it ain’t necessarily pretty.
 I think fear of this happening is a poor excuse not to be involved, though.

 The day my son was born, I was right there, actively involved for every single amazing moment.
 We weren’t following any specific “method” or anything, but I was still essentially my wife’s coach through labor and delivery.
 My wife obviously did the hard part, but my job was to help keep her focused, calm and reassured.
 I also tried to help absorb some of her pain by letting her squeeze it out on my forearm (this location chosen after she almost broke my hand).
 I got to hold one of her legs and witness our beautiful baby boy come into the world.
 I was also under strict orders that, until he was safely out, I had to be the strong one and not cry.
 I did pretty well.
 Once he was delivered, though, I burst forth like a fountain with tears of joy.
 All I could do was weep uncontrollably and say: “He’s perfect.
 He’s perfect.
 He’s perfect.”